Marcelo Arévalo

 Marcelo Arévalo González (/es-419/; (Note: In isolation, González is pronounced /es/.) born October 17, 1990) is a Salvadoran professional tennis player.
-He is a former world No. 1 in doubles by the ATP, achieved on 11 November 2024 and has a career-high singles ranking of No. 139, attained in April 2018, making him the highest-ranked player, male or female, across both disciplines in Salvadoran tennis history.
+He has been ranked world No. 1 in doubles by the ATP, achieved on 11 November 2024, and has a career-high singles ranking of No. 139, attained in April 2018, making him the highest-ranked Salvadoran player, male or female, across both disciplines in tennis history.

 In December 2024, Arévalo was named El Salvador's Male Sportsman of the Year.

-He has won 16 ATP Tour doubles titles, including two Grand Slam titles at the Roland Garros in 2022 with partner Jean-Julien Rojer and in 2024 with Mate Pavić.
-With the win, he became the first player from Central America to claim a men's doubles major title.
-He had previously reached one other Grand Slam final, having lost at the 2021 US Open in the mixed doubles tournament with partner Giuliana Olmos.
+Arévalo has won 17 ATP Tour–level doubles titles, including three majors: two in men's doubles at the 2022 French Open partnering Jean-Julien Rojer, and the 2024 French Open partnering Mate Pavić, and one in mixed doubles at the 2026 Wimbledon Championships partnering Jeļena Ostapenko.
+He is the first player from Central America to claim a men's doubles major title.
+He also contested another major final, finishing runner-up at the 2021 US Open mixed doubles event partnering Giuliana Olmos.

 As a junior, Arévalo was ranked as high as No. 8 in the world and won seven singles and doubles titles on the ITF Junior Circuit.

 As a professional, he broke into the top 100 in doubles in 2018 and won his first ATP title at the 2018 Los Cabos Open with Miguel Ángel Reyes-Varela, making his debut in the top 50.
 After several years with intermittent partners, Arévalo formed a new partnership with Rojer in 2022 that took them to four additional tour finals, three of which they won, and helped him debut in the top 10.

 Personal life

+He is married to Lucia and has two young sons, one of whom (Marcelito) joined him on court following his success in the mixed doubles final in 2026.

 He is the younger brother of former tennis player Rafael Arévalo, who he often partnered with to represent El Salvador together in the Davis Cup.

 Professional career

-2018: Maiden ATP title and top 50 in doubles
+2018: First ATP title and top 50 in doubles

 As a professional, he emerged into the top 100 of the doubles rankings in February 2018.
 He won his first ATP title six months later at the Los Cabos Open, a victory that propelled him into the top 50.